AndreaAltomare/ing-sw-2020-Altomare-Colombi-Corbetta/README.md

 ## Project lifecycle

-This is a Maven project, so its lifecycle can be entirely run with Maven and its plugins.
+This is a **Maven project**, so its lifecycle can be entirely run with Maven and its plugins.

 To execute (the main) Maven goals, just run the following commands: